 - Life cycle assistance

-- Work closely with Riverway Director and assist in the coordination of the Riverway Leadership Team to advance the strategic plans of the project
+- Work closely with Riverway Director and assist in the coordination of the Riverway Leadership Team to advance the vision and strategic plans of the Project

 - Foster relationships with and among young adults as directed by Rabbi Gubitz

-- Manage online media efforts including Facebook, Twitter, Website, and weekly emails
+- Manage media efforts including Facebook, Twitter, website, and weekly newsletter

 Qualifications and Skills

-- Agility with Microsoft Word, Excel, PowerPoint, Davka, Google Drive, DropBox, Constant Contact, Salesforce, and other communication platforms
+- Agility with Microsoft Word, Excel, Outlook, PowerPoint, Davka, Google Docs, DropBox, Constant Contact, Salesforce and other communication platforms

 - Exemplary written and verbal skills